top of page

 Frequently Asked Questions

-During follow-up sessions your Dietitian will review your progress since which might include food & thought diaries or homework tasks.
-You will work together to build your toolbox of strategies to manage your eating issues and work towards your goals.
+Follow-up sessions (aka getting started and consolidation sessions) are where your dietitian will review your progress since the last session which might include food & thought diaries or in-between tasks.
+You will work collaboratively to build your toolbox of strategies to manage your eating challenges and work towards your goals.
+Please remember that change takes time, and some weeks there might not be many wins.
+That's okay.
+This is where the learning happens and these weeks are just as important to review with your Dietitian, compared to weeks full of recovery wins.

 How many sessions will I need?

-Recovery from an eating disorder/disordered eating takes time.
-The number of sessions needed vary from person to person and range from weekly support to less intensive sessions every 4-6 weeks depending on your goals and progress.
-In our experience, at least 8-12 sessions are required on average to make sustainable change.
+Recovery from an eating disorder/disordered eating takes time and isn't linear.
+The frequency of sessions will vary and range from weekly support to less intensive sessions every 4-6 weeks depending on your goals and progress.
+Most of our clients start with either weekly or fortnightly sessions.

 Will I receive a meal plan?

-If you are on a weight restoration diet, your Dietitian will create a meal plan which will be a template of an example of what to eat in a day.
-This will include suggestions for the types and amounts of food which is needed to improve your health but it will not be so specific to tell you exactly what to eat for every meal and snack.
+It might be more like a template of what to eat in a day and include suggestions for the types and amounts of food which is needed to improve your health, but it will not be so specific to tell you exactly what to eat for every meal and snack.
 Your Dietitian will educate you on how to build balanced meals and snacks to help you to achieve your goals.
-And just so you know... we won't be talking calories as that's not a normal way to eat.
+And just so you know... we won't be talking calories.

 I don't live in the UK, can I still receive support?